sam78183393-arch/PassVault/README.md

-# 🔐 PassVault
+# 🔐 SecureVault

-**PassVault** is a command-line password security suite written in Python.
+**SecureVault** is a command-line password security suite written in Python.
 It lets you generate strong passwords, analyze password strength, check passwords against known data breaches, and securely store, retrieve, and manage credentials — all from a simple interactive menu.

 ---